-I was wondering the same since my pics sometimes look kind of blurry and the light isn’t good as wellposted almost 4 years ago
+I was wondering the same since my pics sometimes look kind of blurry and the light isn’t good as wellposted over 4 years ago

 A tripod works, but I find it pretty inconvenient to lug around all the time.